 About ten years ago in Japantown, I began to share my calligraphy through workshops sponsored by Japan Day Festival.
 Each year at Cherry Blossom Festival time, I set up a calligraphy booth in which we ask people to write their wishes on paper and hang them on a bamboo tree.
 We then take all the wishes and prayers and bring them back to Konko Church to offer to our altar where we pray for everyone.
 This booth is sponsored by the Taru Mikoshi Ren group.

-During the Festival, I am often invited to take part in the Shodo lecture and demonstration at the Center (Japanese Cultural and Community Center of Northern California).
+During the Festival, I am often invited to take part in the Shodo lecture and demonstration at the Japanese Cultural and Community Center of Northern California (JCCCNC/the Center).
 My students have a chance to display their calligraphy pieces along with students from various calligraphy shodo schools.

 Q: Can you describe the benefits of practicing shodo?